apache/trafficcontrol/docs/source/development/documentation_guidelines.rst

 	.. impl-detail:: Implementation-specific information here.

+atc-file
+	Creates a link to the specified file on the ``master`` branch of the :abbr:`ATC (Apache Traffic Control)` repository.
+For example, "``:atc-file:`docs/source/development/documentation_guidelines```" renders as a link to the source of this documenting section like so: :atc-file:`docs/source/development/documentation_guidelines`.
+You can also link to directories as well as files.

 issue
 	A text role that can be used to easily link to GitHub Issues for the :abbr:`ATC (Apache Traffic Control)` repository.
 For example, "``:issue:`1```" renders as: :issue:`1`. pr